varavan/casumo-test/README.md

 The use case says `Display a scrollable list of all one million books`.
 I think this is out of the scope because a list 1Mi elements printed raw on the DOM would make the app innaccesible for some devices due to the requirements to work within this list (filter, sort .. etc ).
-The solution is to implement [infinite scrolling](https://www.npmjs.com/package/angular2-infinite-scroll) which I think is overengineering this app.
+The solution is either to implement [infinite scrolling](https://www.npmjs.com/package/angular2-infinite-scroll) which I think is overengineering this app, or using pagination which is the solution I choosed

 So the solution is to provide a server which is able to perform this actions on a stable time ( improving end user experience)
 As long as the test is for frontend Developer, I did not implemented any rocket science as backend but just wrote a small